-- Remain seated and buckled, even while parked on the roadside.
+- Buckle up.
+Everyone in the vehicle should remain seated and buckled, even while parked on the side of the road.

 - Pull over if you need to program your navigation system, check a map, take pictures, or do anything that will take your attention off the task of driving.
 You can also delegate those tasks to a passenger.

 - Do not come to a complete stop in a traffic lane.
 If you encounter someone who has stopped, only pass if it is safe and legal to do so.